strider73/jenkins-docker-compose/README.md

    ssh-keygen -t ed25519 -C "jenkins-agent"
    ```
 2. Name the private key `jenkins_agent_key`.
-3. Register the private key in Jenkins Master as a credential.
+3. <span style="color:red">Register the private key in Jenkins Master as a credential.</span>
-4. Set the public key as an environment variable in your Docker Compose file for the agent.
+4. <span style="color:red">Set the public key as an environment variable in your Docker Compose file for the agent.</span>
-5. During agent container creation, this public key will be added to the `known_hosts` file.
+5. During agent container creation, <span style="color:red">this public key will be added to the `known_hosts` file</span>.

    **Note:** Ensure the private key has an extra carriage return at the end when uploaded to GitHub.